United States Navy

 USS Texas.
 Texas has the towers glued straight away, so there are no problems with mounting them.

-GMT-US-005 Brooklyn armored cruiser
+GMT-US-005 Brooklyn armoured cruiser

 Class: 2.